raul23/clustering-text/README.rst

 -t, --dataset-type DATASET_TYPE        Whether to cluster html pages or ebooks (``pdf`` and ``djvu``).
 By default,
                                        only HTML pages are clustered from within the specified directory. (default: html) -o, --ocr-enabled                      Whether to enable OCR for ``pdf``, ``djvu`` and image files.
 It is disabled by default. (default: false)
+--ud, --update-dataset                 Update dataset with text from more new ebooks found in the directory.

 |